Mediating Parenting Plans

 THE PURPOSE OF A PARENTING PLAN

-Primarily, the aims of a Parenting Plan is to:
+Essentially the aim of a Parenting Plan is to:

 • Regulate the exercise of each parent’s parental responsibilities and rights in respect of a child;

-• Facilitate a co-operative parenting relationship between the parents;
+• Facilitate co-operative parenting relationships between the parents;

-• Maintain the relationship between the child and each parent post-divorce;
+• Maintain the relationship between the child and each parent during separation and after divorce;

 • Eradicate unnecessary disputes regarding the children;